-Often overlooked is consideration of conflicting land-uses, and requirement to maintain the rural character of the landscape.
+Often overlooked is the consideration of conflicting land-uses, and the requirement to maintain the rural character of the landscape.

 Contact Darren Hogan, principal planner, to make use of his broad experience working in a variety of rural landscapes from the Central Coast to the South Coast of NSW and west to the Southern and Central Tablelands.

 A good subdivision outcome requires a clear understanding of your goals, such as maximum yield, saleability, prestige lots, or curtilage around retained homes, and requires proper consideration of key planning matters such as the location and significance of existing natural and built features, wastewater disposal, bushfire asset protection, and Council road and access policies.

 Darren Hogan, principal planner, offers a complete project management service to see your subdivision project through from initial constraints identification, to subdivision design and lot configuration, to completion of works and sale of lots.